 Create a Website

 Honesty and transparency are the pillars of public service.
 Since the majority of US residents are on the Internet, it is vital that you have an accessible and interactive online headquarters where people can read your biography and viewpoints.
 Podcasts are a great addition to your website, giving you a popular platform to connect with listeners of all ages.
 Including an email sign-up button allows you to track those interested in your campaign and gives your supporters a way to stay connected to upcoming events and appearances as well as how they can support your candidacy.
-You could also use that information to periodically send out personalized emails to your supporters.
+You could also use that information to send out personalized emails to your supporters periodically.

 Reach Out On Social Media